RsyncProject/rsync/rsync.1.md

     slash) to "/dest/subdir" that would not allow symlinks to any files outside of "subdir".

-    This option has no additional effect if `--copy-links` was also specified.
-    The safe symlinks are only copied if `--links` was also specified or implied by `--archive` (`-a`).
+    Note that safe symlinks are only copied if `--links` was also specified or implied.
+The `--copy-unsafe-links` option has no extra effect when combined with `--copy-links`.

     See the [SYMBOLIC LINKS](#SYMBOLIC-LINKS) section for multi-option info.